nuttmeister/weplus/setter/README.md

 For example `type == walking && duration > 90`.

+### Posts (None exercise posts)

+To support posts (they don't include all the metadata normal exercises do) you must at least have a few comments that have the expression `type == post` in them.
+It's the only way the function will now the comment doesn't include any substitutions for unsupported variables.

+### Group Exercises / Group Posts (None exercise posts)

+To support group comments, because you might want something else than the normal comments or in a different language.
+You will need to have comments as `type == group` (for group exercise entries) and `type == group-post`, if no comments with these expression exists no comment will be made on the group feed.
+If it's a `group-post` entry the same limitation as the regular `post` (as stated above) apply.

 ### Variable substitution

 You can substitute variables in the comments with data from the post.